OSGeo/PROJ/docs/source/faq.rst

 internally PROJ expects an longitude/latitude ordering for all projections.
-This is generally hidden for users but in a few cases it is exposed at the surface level of PROJ, most prominently in the :program:`proj` utility which expects longitude/latitude ordering of input date (unless :program:`proj -r` is used).
+This is generally hidden for users but in a few cases it is exposed at the surface level of PROJ, most prominently in the :program:`proj` utility which expects longitude/latitude ordering of input date (unless :option:`proj -r` is used).

 In case of doubt about the axis order of a specific CRS :program:`projinfo` is able to provide an answer.
 Simply look up the CRS and examine the axis specification